yiliu30/FP-Quant-fork/README.md

 ### Usage
 ---

-Below is an example of the qat script usage:
+Below is an example of the model quantization script usage:

 ```shell
 MODEL=${MODEL:-"meta-llama/Llama-3.1-8B-Instruct"}